diegomarin75/VoyagerMission/README.md

 ![marsandphobos](./screenshots/mars_and_phobos.jpg)

-This is an unfinished work, it is a spacecraft simulator on the solar system.
+This is a spacecraft simulator on the solar system.
 It is created entirely using C languaje and uses svgalib graphics library for linux, it is only working on linux.

 The application uses old style computer graphics, al rendering and 3D graphics are made with CPU computing all pixels one by one